 On-line application for admission to the Linguistics Graduate Program is required.
 Please visit the web pages of the Admissions Office.

-The general criteria for admission to graduate programs are set by the Graduate School; those should be consulted by applicants, but briefly, these are: an earned bachelor's degree from an accredited university (or the foreign equivalent) with at least a 3.00 cumulative GPA (on a 4.00-point scale) and a minimum of 3.30 (4-pt-scale) in any graduate work undertaken.
+The general criteria for admission to graduate programs are set by the Graduate School; those should be consulted by applicants, but briefly, these are: at least an earned bachelor's degree from an accredited university (or the foreign equivalent) with at least a 3.00 cumulative GPA (on a 4.00-point scale) in the last degree of study.
 An undergraduate major in linguistics is not required to enter the linguistics graduate program at Ohio State, although a record of undergraduate courses in linguistics (and related subjects such as psychology, philosophy and foreign languages) is obviously an advantage in a competitive admissions review.

 Components of the application packet